linuxdeepin/deepin-movie-reborn/assets/deepin-movie/movie/en_US/movie.md

 ### Display in File Manager

 1. Click ![movie](../common/episodes_normal.svg ) on the Movie interface.
-2. Hover the mouse pointer over the video file, right-click, and select **Display in File Manager** to show the film file in File Manager.
+2. Hover the mouse pointer over the video file, right-click, and select **Display in file manager** to show the film file in File Manager.

 ## Main Menu